omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

    as most file formats (ned, c++, ini, xml, etc) have a comment syntax, so you can just write a file that contains only a comment ("// file intentionally left blank").
-   Alternatively, you can create an empty file using the FileUtils Java utility class (<@do FileUtils.createTextFile("empty.txt", "")!/>).
-Note: although blank files are not created, the template engine will not delete an existing file that happens to be already there with the same name.
+   Alternatively, you can create an empty file using the FileUtils Java utility class (<@do FileUtils.createFile("empty.txt", "")!/>).

+NOTE: although blank files are not created, the template engine will not delete an
+      existing file that happens to be already there with the same name.

-   Typical usage: <@setoutput path=fileName?default("")/>, which means that if the fileName variable undefined (absent), use "" as file name, i.e. save to the original file name.
+TIP: A typical usage: <@setoutput path=fileName?default("")/>, which means that if
+     the fileName variable undefined (absent), use "" as file name, i.e. save to the original file name.

-TODO document FileChooser and ExternalFileChooser, NedChooser: custom widget: file selector (workspace / external file) TODO NED type chooser, project chooser
+TODO show how to write templates that are suitable for more than one wizard.

+TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

 TODO tutorial: XSWT, FTL, how to edit stuff; how to use Java classes (new widgets in XSWT, JARs in the templates)

-TODO check: BeanWrapper cannot access inherited methods? (e.g. toString())

-TODO advanced topic:
-  If you are skilled in writing Eclipse plug-ins, there are ways you can extend content templates.
-One is to contribute to the org.omnetpp.common.wizard.templatecontributor (FIXME double-check the name!!!) extension point, which lets you supply IContentTemplateContributor objects that can extend the content template implementation in various ways.

 TODO add a little nutshell XSWT tutorial!

 TODO also some minimal FreeMarker tutorial (variables are ${}, there is <#if>,
   <#list>; and there's lots more, see the manual and/or the provided examples

-TODO add:
-  The "New Wizard" wizard in the IDE provides you with more than a handful of working examples, useful utilities for writing wizards, sample code for accessing various features, and so on.
+TIP: The "New Wizard" wizard in the IDE provides you with more than a handful of
+     working examples, useful utilities for writing wizards, sample code for accessing various features, and so on.
 The aim of these wizards is to get you productive in the shortest time possible.

 TODO add:
   TEMPLATED PAGES